-The text delivers all the necessary knowledge and skills to align Project Management and Human Resources.
+The text delivers all the necessary theory, knowledge and skills to align Project Management and Human Resources.
 The text is organized into eleven chapters covering the project management process including the life cycle, risk management, scheduling resources, and budgets.
 This unique educational resource includes the following:

-- Various Human Resources roles as a support to projects, or how they can be directly involved with the project team and the project - 2.
-Critical thinking and reflective thinking activities for students - 3.
-HR in Focus sections - 4.
-Easy to follow steps and processes for Human Resources Specialists to implement throughout the project cycle
+- 1. Various Human Resources roles as a support to projects, or how they can be directly involved with the project team and the project - 2.
+Theoretical perspectives of Human Resources and Project Management concepts, approaches and models - 3.
+Critical thinking and reflective thinking activities for students through each chapter - 4.
+HR in Focus sections that hones HR skills and applications to the field - 5.
+Easy to follow steps and processes for Human Resources Specialists to implement throughout the project cycle - 6.
+Check your Knowledge question and answers for each chapter - 7.
+Chapter Key Terms - 8.
+Chapter Summaries for study purposes and chapter synergy - 9.
+Supplemental Resources for teachers and students including active learning classroom activities and exercises - 10.
+Human Resources Strategies designed as Scope Statements including Action Plans (to be used as resources or student activities) - 11.
+Ask An Expert interviews to provide insight, knowledge and resources about the Human Resources world of work - 12.
+Video resources have been embedded in the text, and are listed at the end of the text

-- 5. Check your Knowledge question and answers for each chapter - 6.
-Chapter Key Terms - 7.
-Supplemental Resources for student assignments. - 8.
-Video resources have been embedded in the text, and are listed at the end of the text.
+The learning activities at the end of each chapter can be completed by the students on their own as a learning opportunity to integrate the materials from the textbook for assignments or tests/exams.
+They may also be used by the teacher as learning activities in class, or for short answer questions on tests/exams.